 Hidden Burdens Of Typhoid

-Typhoid complications include a life-threatening tear of the small intestines, hepatitis, neuropsychiatric dysfunction, and secondary infections of the lungs and heart.
+Typhoid complications include a life-threatening tear or perforation of the small intestines, hepatitis, neuropsychiatric dysfunction, and secondary infections of the lungs and heart.

 In Bangladesh, the cost of a single case of typhoid is typically double what the average family spends on health in a year.